 Seasonal allergies are common, especially in spring and early summer, and sometimes symptoms can last year round.
 While a neti pot can help provide some relief, there are times when you need to see a doctor.

 “If you try this and have persistent symptoms, go see your doctor.
-They can try some of these low risk interventions and can refer you to a specialist like me if you have persistent symptoms,” said Dr. Sheth.
+They can try some low risk interventions and can refer you to a specialist like me if you have persistent symptoms,” says Dr. Sheth.

 About the Author

 Ben Hoekstra is a public affairs coordinator with Advocate Health Care and Aurora Health Care.
 He previously worked in marketing and PR for various Milwaukee nonprofits and received his master’s degree in Corporate Communications from Marquette University.
 He enjoys the outdoors, cooking, and all things Milwaukee.

 I’ve found the nasal irrigator easier to use, not messy, not to mention the pulsing stream effective at breaking up congestion.
 Warm water to body temperature.
 You can make your own saline.